 Holly had covered a dozen miles at a dead sprint, a good amount of it over soft sand, yet none of the others had raised an eyebrow.
 Whoever this Kor’Thank was, he must have been a goddamn beast.
-Holly’s had done enough roadwork to know that she’d probably maintained a five minute mile the entire time.
-And now, even after she’d finished, she was barely sweating.
+The cheerleader had done enough roadwork to know that she’d probably maintained a five-minute mile the entire time.
+And now, even after she’d covered twelve fucking miles, she was barely sweating.

-Ug Rung, the Indashi Kingdom’s royal encampment, was comprised of a vast assemblage of yurts that had been built atop a grassy hill.
-Everyone was doing something—shoring up fixtures, transporting supplies, or herding raptors by their leathered reins.
+Ug Rung, the Indashi Kingdom’s royal encampment, was comprised of a vast assemblage of yurts, built atop a grassy hill.
+Everyone was doing something—repairing fixtures, transporting supplies, or herding raptors by their leathered reins.

 Holly examined the acropolis with a thoughtful eye.
-She needed to get back to Earth…but she couldn’t just come out and say it.
+She needed a way to get back to Earth…but she couldn’t just come out and say it.
 “Can I talk to a wizard?”

 “I need to uh…” she scratched her temple.
 “I am interested in…in the idea of traveling between worlds.
 Is this possible?”